 In very rare cases, a wisdom tooth that has not emerged through the gum tissue develops a cyst.
 A cyst is a fluid-filled sac that develops in the jaw bone and soft tissue over the top of a tooth that has not pushed through the gum tissue.
 While these cysts are mostly benign, if left untreated, they can lead to complications such as infection.

-Abscess: In this condition pus gets collected in your wisdom teeth or the surrounding tissue due to a bacterial infection.
+In this condition, pus collects around the wisdom teeth and/or the surrounding tissue due to a bacterial infection.

-Cellulitis: A bacterial infection in throat, tongue or cheek.
+Is a bacterial infection that occurs in the throat, tongue or cheek.

-Gum disease: Gum disease or periodontal disease happens when plaque releases toxins that are harmful for your gums.
-Toxins can make your gums painful, swollen and red.
-It can also deteriorate other surrounding teeth and the bone around the wisdom teeth.
+Gum disease or periodontal disease happens when plaque releases toxins that are harmful to your gums.
+Toxins can make your gums painful, red and swollen.
+Periodontal disease can also harm the bone surrounding around any teeth including the wisdom teeth.

-Tooth decay: This occurs when plaque starts to deteriorate the surface of your tooth.
-When the decay becomes more severe, it leaves cavities in the tooth, which can affect other nearby teeth as well.
+This occurs when plaque starts to deteriorate the surface of your tooth.
+As tooth decay advances, it leaves cavities (a hole) in the tooth, which can affect other nearby teeth as well.

-A number of these issues can be treated with simple treatments like antibiotics and antiseptic mouthwash.
+A number of the above issues can be treated simply through the use of antibiotics and/or antiseptic mouthwashes.
 Wisdom tooth extraction is only recommended when no other treatment is viable or likely to render good, long-term results.